cmsamaaa/govtech-tap-2023/README.md

 When I received the email notifying me of this assessment, I spontaneously decided on Node.js as it is very a rather popular JavaScript runtime environment being widely used today.
 However, I wanted to challenge myself, as I have had prior experiences writing in JavaScript.
 This is when I decided to write this program in an unfamiliar language (as an opportunity for me to learn).

+TypeScript is generally preferred over JavaScript due to its support for static/strong typing, allowing errors to be spotted during compile time, which is a feature that JavaScript does not offer.
+Prior to compiling, during the development phase, TypeScript often point out compilation errors as we work on the code.
+Due to this, we will be less likely to encounter runtime errors, unlike JavaScript which is an interpreted language.

-TypeScript, which is often deemed as the more "reliable" JavaScript, while still being able to work with Node.js, the Express.js framework, and it works well with a popular non-relational database, MongoDB.
-TypeScript allows for easier code refactoring, better readability due to specifying strict types and its support of OOP paradigm.
+TypeScript also allows for easier code refactoring, better readability due to specifying strict types, and its support of OOP paradigm, makes TypeScript a very good consideration over JavaScript.

+On the other hand, the most notable disadvantage about TypeScript over JavaScript would be its compilation time.

 Thus, with these aforementioned reason, I chose to write the API in TypeScript.